Master-r-dev/Master-r-dev/README.md

 # ✔️ Also
 ###
-    High Performance && Responsibility && (Good at Team work || Can work solo );
+    Experienced Web Developer adept in all stages of advanced web development.
+    Knowledgeable in user interface, testing, and debugging processes.
+    Bringing forth expertise in design, installation, testing and maintenance of web systems.
+    Able to effectively self-manage during independent projects, as well as collaborate in a team setting.
     Able to plan, organize, and prioritize work ;
     Able to start all over from scratch if needed ;
-    I learn new things and implement them promptly ;
+    I can learn new things and implement them promptly ;
+    Stress resistance ; implement them promptly ;
     Stress resistance ;
     C1 knowledge level of English language ;
     A1 knowledge level of French language ;